andrewkehoe/ffmpeg-photosensitivity-gui/README.md

         <li>Cross-platform support.
 The main thing is dealing with how to handle finding and running ffmpeg when it isn't in your terminal by default. </li>
         <li>General code cleanup (better checks, separating into multiple modules, etc.)</li>
         <li>Profiles aren't in yet.
 Not anything to troubleshoot here, I'd just like to get the rest done before I add in bonus features.</li>
         <li>Not the prettiest since I made it by hand and didn't realize I could just use a wysiwyg editor (oopsie) and doesn't scale... at all.
-Sorry 4K monitor users</li>
+Sorry 4K monitor users.</li>
-        <li>A better name and any feature suggestions would be nice</li>
+        <li>A better name and any feature suggestions would be nice.</li>
-        <li>Make this manual more appealing with a less text-heavy approach...
-Cute TV head explaining things more visually and easily?
-Audio too, for accessibility if nothing else.
-We need more 90s vibes!!!</li>
     </ul>

 ## Final word